3 Stress-Management Techniques For Adults with ADHD

 Could handling stress be as simple as breathing, and smiling?
-These expert tips provide easy ways for ADHD adults to better deal with stress.
+These expert tips provide easy ways for adults with ADHD to better deal with stress.

 Stop and breathe.